-With Prebid Server, HB auctions run on the server-side rather than the user’s browser, which keeps latency in check, resulting in better UX.
+With Prebid Server, header bidding auctions run on the server-side rather than the user’s browser, which keeps latency in check, resulting in better UX.

 When header bidding made it to the market, it was readily adopted by many publishers.
 And one of the reasons was the transparency it offered as opposed to solutions offered by ad tech giants like Google.

-Page latency and limitation in terms of bidders added to auction were some other common issues with client-side header bidding.
+Page latency and limitations in terms of bidders added to the auction were some other common issues with client-side header bidding.
 To counter that, a server-side solution was launched by Prebid in 2017.

 Prebid Server and Prebid.js can easily be used in conjunction—a case of hybrid header bidding.
-Using these two together allows publishers to run two auction types simultaneously, opportunity to call multiple demand partners, minimize browser requests, and improve overall ad revenue.
+Using these two together allows publishers to run two auction types simultaneously – an opportunity to call multiple demand partners,minimize browser requests, and improve overall ad revenue.

 What Are the Benefits of Using a Prebid Server?